509th Infantry Regiment (United States): North Africa Campaign - Operation Torch

-The 2-503rd newly named 2-509th PIR carried out the first American combat jump during the invasion of North Africa.
+The 2-509th carried out the first American combat jump during the invasion of North Africa.
 The transport planes flew all the way from English airfields to the African coast.
 This first operation was unsuccessful, with 7 of its 39 C-47s widely scattered.
 Only 10 aircraft actually dropped their troops, while the others unloaded after 28 troop carriers, nearly out of fuel, landed on the Sebkha d'Oran, a dry lake near their target.
 The 509th marched overland to occupy its objective, and on 15 November 355 paratroopers successfully dropped on the Youks-les-Bains Airfield.

 Italy Campaign

 Liberation of Ventotene - Italy

-Forty-six Paratroopers from the Scout Company 509th (the first pathfinders) participated in the liberation of Ventotene, a small Italian island, on 9 September 1943.
+Forty-six paratroopers from the 509th's Scout Company (the first pathfinders) participated in the liberation of Ventotene, a small Italian island, on 9 September 1943, capturing 90 Germans.
 The German commander was tricked into surrendering to the weaker American force before realizing his mistake.
 An account of this is given in John Steinbeck's "Once There Was a War."
+On 10 December 1943, the battalion was redesignated as the 509th Parachute Infantry Battalion.